GusBraud/mei_tools/README.md

 The processor takes in:

 - A `source_folder` of MEI files to be updated (and also asks you specify an `output_dir` where the processed files will go)
 - A `list of metadata dictionaries` that provide the new data.
-One convenient way to do this is by publishing a **[Google Sheet as CSV](https://docs.google.com/spreadsheets/d/1ctSIhNquWlacXQNLg92N_DV1H4lUJeXLn7iqKyLlhng/edit?gid=422384819#gid=422384819)**, then importing that sheet to Pandas and then converting it to a list of dictionaries (in which each row is a dictionary).
+One convenient way to do this is by publishing a **Google Sheet as a CSV file** as we do [here](https://docs.google.com/spreadsheets/d/1ctSIhNquWlacXQNLg92N_DV1H4lUJeXLn7iqKyLlhng/edit?gid=422384819#gid=422384819), then importing that sheet to Pandas and then converting it to a list of dictionaries (in which each row is a dictionary).
 Here is what one of our dictionary entries looks like.
 The `keys` are the columns of our spreadsheet.
 The `values` are the contents of each cell for a given row.

 ```python
 {'CRIM_ID': 'CRIM_Model_0001',